robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 ### A quick conceptual overview

-Node modules are conceptually fairly simple:
+Node modules and its loader are conceptually easy, and relatively simple:

  -  Each file corresponds to exactly one object.
-Once your module runs, you get a fresh object already instantiated, but you can replace it by any other value.
+Once your module runs, you get a fresh `exports` object already instantiated, but you can replace it by any other value.

  -  Each module gets three magical variables: